-Slow races, bicycle convoy, disguised cyclists, the megaphone at hand…
+Slow races, bicycle convoys, disguised cyclists, the megaphone within reach ...

-In January, throughout France and for their first national call, the "velorutionnaires" will pedal to protest against the omnipresence of the car in general, and the Paris-Dakar in particular.
-It starts this Saturday in Lisbon, where the rally started, in Paris and in other cities of France.
-These demonstrations, Critical mass as the Anglo-Saxons say, impose themselves on traffic like an isolated cyclist cannot.
-Two-wheelers meet in number on the road.
-"The goal is not to create traffic jams", explains an activist.
+In January, throughout France and for their first national appeal, the “vélorutionnaires” will pedal to protest against the omnipresence of the car in general, and the Paris-Dakar in particular.
+It starts this Saturday in Lisbon, where the rally started, in Paris and other cities in France.
+These events, the Critical mass as the Anglo-Saxons say, impose themselves in traffic as an isolated cyclist cannot.
+The two-wheelers meet in number on the road.
+"The objective is not to create traffic jams for motorists", explains an activist.
 Rather to make a non-polluting traffic jam.

-The first “velorution” took place in Paris three years ago.
+The first “vélorution” took place in Paris three years ago.
 It quickly became monthly.
 Other collectives followed in the provinces.
-These scattered velorutionaries are starting to federate via the Velorution.org site.
+These scattered cyclists are starting to unite via the Velorution.org site.

-"We are campaigning for an equitable sharing of floor space, to protect the most fragile and least polluting users", explains Jérôme Desquilbet, vice-president of the Paris association.
-Inevitably, the 750 motor vehicles launched in the African dunes do not fit into the picture.
-The rally advertises: "Dare the great adventure!"
-“There is a gap between the idea of the car projected in the media and what to do in the city.
-Velorution denounces this masquerade which pollutes the air and the spirits ”, Desquilbet continues.
+"We are campaigning for a fair sharing of floor space, to protect the most fragile and least polluting users", explains Jérôme Desquilbet, vice-president of the Parisian association.
+Obviously, the 750 motor vehicles launched in the African dunes do not fit into the framework.
+The rally is advertised: "Dare the great adventure!"
+“There is a disconnect between the idea of the car projected in the media and what to do in the city.
+Velorution denounces this masquerade which pollutes the air and the minds ”, Desquilbet continues.

-Cycling enthusiasts, in informal association with antipub and other environmental activists, are calling for concrete measures: reduce speed in town to 30 km / h or strengthen the network of cycle paths "So that people are not afraid to take their bikes".
+The vélorutionnaires, in informal association with the antipub and other environmental activists, demand concrete measures: reduce the speed in town to 30 km / h or strengthen the network of cycle paths "So that people are not afraid to take their bikes".
 A local commitment that goes beyond the Dakar.